-When they are reset, reset display appears at each indication.
+When they are reset, the display quickly cycles through each indication to show each item has been reset.
 Then, the display returns to the last selected indication.

 Also, the tripmeter A, average fuel mileage, fuel consumption, average speed and elapsed time will be automatically reset by refueling more than the reserve amount and riding your vehicle for 0.06 mile (0.1 km).
 You can activate or deactivate the automatic reset mode by refueling.
-P.33

-To reset the tripmeter B, average fuel mileage B, fuel consumption B, average speed B and and elapsed time B (these are based on tripmeter B) together, press and hold the SET button while tripmeter B is displayed.
+To reset the tripmeter B, average fuel mileage B, fuel consumption B, average speed B and elapsed time B (these are based on tripmeter B) together, press and hold the SET button while tripmeter B is displayed.

-When they are reset, reset display appears at each indication.
+When they are reset, the display quickly cycles through each indication to show each item has been reset.
 Then, the display returns to the last selected indication.